Equivariant non-archimedean Arakelov theory of toric varieties: Introduction

 We set $S = \operatorname{Spec}\left(R\right)$ and denote by $\eta$ and by $s$ the generic and special points of $S$, respectively.
 All schemes over $S$ are assumed to be integral and of finite type.
 Given a scheme $\mathcal{X}$ over $S$, we set $\mathcal{X}_{\eta} \coloneqq \mathcal{X} \otimes_S \operatorname{Spec}(K)$ for the generic, and $\mathcal{X}_{s} \coloneqq \mathcal{X} \otimes_S \operatorname{Spec}(k)$ for the special fiber.

 All of the Chow groups considered in this article are assumed to be tensored with $\Q$.

 \emph{Acknowledgments:} I am thankful to José Burgos and Roberto Gualdi for useful and enlightening discussions.
 I am especially thankful to Kiumars Kaveh for pointing out some inaccuracies regarding the definition of the space of affine piecewise affine polynomial functions on a polyhedral complex appearing in the previous version of this paper.
+I am especially thankful to anonymous referees for providing very insightful comments.
+This article would have not been possible without their support.